-A student on academic probation who fails to maintain a term GPA of 3.0 will be placed on academic suspension for a minimum of two academic terms.
+A student on academic probation who fails to maintain a term GPA of 3.0 and a cumulative GPA of 3.0 will be placed on academic suspension.
 Students who have academic suspension status may not be enrolled in more than 4 credits and will not be eligible to receive financial aid from Morningside University during their suspension.
 (For purposes of this policy the summer term is considered one term.)
-Following the two term suspension, students may continue on academic probation if they have maintained a term GPA of 3.0.